 Modern Conveyor Belts

-The Fundamentals of a Conveyor Belt System
+The Fundamentals of a Belt Conveyor System

-Belt conveyors consist of a drive roller powered by a drive motor with a tension roller at the opposite end moving an endless loop of the conveyor belt which rotates around them.
+A conveyor belt consists of a drive roller powered by a drive motor with a tension roller at the opposite end moving an endless loop of the conveyor belt which rotates around them.
 The belt is supported by a “skid” base or a roller base.
 The belt is returned on a series of return rollers.

 The Uses of Conveyor Belts

-Construction; Conveyor belt systems can aid in carrying heavy raw materials, such as; cement, bricks and sand to a different part of a construction site.
+Belt conveyor systems can aid in carrying heavy raw materials, such as; cement, bricks and sand to a different part of a construction site.

 What are the Benefits of a Conveyor Belt System?

-- Considerably improves the process quality
+- It considerably improves the process quality